Swatto86/QuickConnect/docs/Chapter_17_Process_Management_and_RDP.md

 ---

-## 17.7 Launching with ShellExecuteW
+## 17.7 Alternative: Launching with ShellExecuteW

 The Windows `ShellExecuteW` API provides a high-level way to "open" files, similar to double-clicking them in Windows Explorer.

+QuickConnect does **not** currently use this approach for RDP launching (it spawns `mstsc.exe` directly), but `ShellExecuteW` is a useful Windows-native option if you want to rely on file associations.

-### Why ShellExecuteW Over std::process::Command?
+### When ShellExecuteW Can Be Useful

 **ShellExecuteW Advantages:**
 1. **Respects file associations:** `.rdp` files automatically open with `mstsc.exe`